ccrma/chugins/DbSpectral/README.md

 Here, pixels represent spectral delay periods and so we can infer that black pixels (low and middle frequencies in the controllable frequency range) have no delay while white pixels have maximum delay.
-Here, we don't vary delay amounts through time, but there's no reason not to.
+Here, we don't vary delay period over time, but there's no reason not to.
 When you change delay over time you can obtain interesting/bizarre spectral pitch-shifting effects.

 In this example we only employ 2 image channels.
-DbSpectral currently supports three and interprets the __blue__ channel as the amount of delay feedback.
+DbSpectral currently supports up to three and interprets the __blue__ channel as the amount of delay feedback when operating in mode 2.

 ## Tips and Caveats